- The average debt among medical school graduates is $241,600.

 - $4.3 billion is the total educational debt owed by medical school graduates each year.

 Medical school debt has contributed to a healthcare crisis in the United States.
-With rising costs of tuition and student loan debt at an all-time high, the average medical school debt has skyrocketed over the last 20 years, making many potential doctors hesitant to practice in places where they may not make as much money, such as low-income cities or rural towns.
+With rising costs of tuition and student loan debt at an all-time high, the average medical school debt has skyrocketed over the last 20 years, surpassing the average law school debt by 74%.
+This makes many potential doctors hesitant to practice in places where they may not make as much money, such as low-income cities or rural towns.
 These areas are already underserved.

 Medical School Debt Statistics